 Repeatedly recognized as a leading intellectual property litigator, Mike uses his technical, business, and litigation skills to achieve the best possible results for his clients in adversarial proceedings.
 He focuses his practice on complex patent litigation and post-grant strategy, particularly in pharmaceutical matters, including Hatch-Waxman cases, biotechnology, and medical devices for high-profile clients such as MIT, Mayo Clinic, Alvotech, GSK, Sumitomo Dainippon Pharma, ResMed, and many others.
 Mike has appeared in 115+ petitions, successfully representing both petitioners and patent owners at the Patent Trial and Appeal Board in life sciences and medical device cases.

-One of Mike’s strengths is successfully managing complex litigation involving matters in U.S. district and appellate courts, as well as foreign actions for his clients.
-For example, Mike was the architect of the strategy in a competitor dispute involving courtroom litigation in the U.S., Germany, U.K., New Zealand, and Australia.
-The dispute also involved patent office challenges around the world, including 39 PTAB petitions in the United States.
-After years of litigation, the client, working with Mike, was able to resolve the dispute and achieve its business goals.
+Among Mike’s strengths is his ability to deftly manage complex litigation for his clients involving foreign actions and matters in U.S. District Courts and the U.S. Court of Appeals.
+For example, he architected the strategy in a competitor dispute involving courtroom litigation in the U.S., Germany, the U.K., New Zealand, and Australia.
+The dispute also involved patent office challenges around the world, including multiple PTAB petitions in the U.S. After years of litigation, the client, working with Mike, resolved the dispute and achieved its business goals.

 Asserting leading pharmaceutical company’s patents relating to glaucoma treatment in Abbreviated New Drug Application (ANDA) litigation venued in the United States District Court for the District of Delaware.
 The case settled on very favorable terms on the eve of trial.